 (i) Effective January 1, 2003, we adopted the Canadian Institute of Chartered Accountants (CICA) Handbook Section 3063, "Impairment or Disposal of Long-Lived Assets," and the revised Section 3475, "Disposal of Long-Lived Assets and Discontinued Operations," which are consistent with U.S. GAAP.
-These sections establish standards for recognizing, measuring and disclosing impairment for long-lived assets held-for-use, and for measuring and separately classifying assets available-for-sale.
-Previously, long-lived assets were written down to net recoverable value if the undiscounted future cash flows were less than net book value.
-Under the new standards, assets must be classified as either held-for-use or available-for-sale.
-Impairment losses for assets held-for-use are measured based on fair value, which is measured by discounted cash flows when quoted market prices are not available.
-Available-for-sale assets are measured based on fair value less costs to sell.
+These sections establish standards for recognizing, measuring and disclosing

 - (ii) Effective January 1, 2003, we adopted the CICA Emerging Issues Committee (EIC) Abstracts EIC-134, "Accounting for Severance and Termination Benefits," and EIC-135, "Accounting for Costs Associated with Exit and Disposal Activities," which establish standards for recognizing, measuring and disclosing costs relating to an exit or disposal activity.
 These standards are similar to U.S. GAAP.
 We have applied these standards to restructuring plans initiated after January 1, 2003.
 These EICs allow recognition of a liability for an exit or disposal activity only when the costs are incurred and can be measured at fair value.
 Previously, a commitment to an exit or disposal plan was sufficient to record the majority of costs. - (iii) Effective January 1, 2003, we adopted the revised CICA Handbook Series 3870, "Stock Based Compensation," which requires that a fair-value method of accounting be applied to all stock based compensation payments to both employees and non-employees.
 In accordance with the transitional provisions of Section 3870, we have prospectively applied the fair-value method of accounting for stock option awards granted after January 1, 2003 and, accordingly, have recorded compensation expense of \$9.0 million in 2005 (\$7.6 million in 2004 and \$0.3 million in 2003).
 Prior to January 1, 2003, we accounted for our stock options using the settlement method and no compensation expense was recognized. - (iv) Effective January 1, 2004, we retroactively adopted the new CICA Handbook Section 3110, which requires the recognition of liabilities for asset retirement obligations and the associated retirement costs, and have retroactively restated our results of operations for all prior periods.
-The impact to our cost of sales and net loss for Canadian GAAP for the year ended December 31, 2004 was \$0.9 million; 2003 \$0.9 million; and 2001 \$0.5 million).
+The impact to our cost of sales and net loss for Canadian GAAP for the year ended December 31, 2004 was \$0.9 million; 2003 \$0.9 million; 2002 \$0.7 million; and 2001 \$0.5 million).
 See note 2(r) to the Consolidated Financial Statements in Item 18. - (v) Effective December 31, 2004, we adopted the amendment to CICA Handbook Section 3860, "Financial Instruments Presentation and Disclosure."
 The revised standard requires obligations of a fixed amount that may be settled, at the issuer's option, by a variable number of the issuer's own equity instruments to be presented as liabilities.
 The standard is effective on a retroactive basis with restatement of prior periods.
 As a result of adopting this standard, we reclassified the principal component of our Liquid Yield OptionTM Notes due 2020 (LYONs) in 2004 as a debt instrument and recorded all accretion charges, amortization of deferred financing costs, gains and losses on repurchases relating to the principal component and related tax effects as charges to operations.
 The option component of the LYONs continued to be accounted for as an equity instrument.
 The remaining LYONs were redeemed in the third quarter of 2005.